We are a team of passionate Speech Pathologists who all have many years of experience in paediatrics.

 Tuesday and Wednesday at the clinic, and Thurs/Fri mornings out of the clinic

-Pippa graduated from LaTrobe University in 1993, and have been practising for 17years.
-She started within the public sector (Specialist Children’s Services, Dept of human services) on a multidisciplinary team, before moving into private practice.
-Pippa worked in the United States of America in the 90s and is a member of Speech Pathology Australia.
-She is trained in Hanen, Floor-time, Key word signing, Cued articulation, Talking Mats and Mother Goose.
-Pippa enjoys working with children and being entertained by their individual behaviours and characteristics.
+Pip graduated from LaTrobe University in 1993 and has been practising for over 20 years.
+She started within the public sector on a multidisciplinary team, before moving into private practice in 2007.
+Pip is trained in many interventions including Hanen, Floor-time, Prompt and Key word signing, Cued articulation, Talking Mats and Mother Goose.
+Pip enjoys working with children and teenagers, while being entertained by their individual behaviours and personalities.
 She likes to use humour and fun within the clinical setting to teach both the parents and child.
-Sessions are practical and provide functional strategies for the home setting, given the time-constraints of most parents.
+Sessions are practical and provide functional strategies for all settings, given the time-constraints of most parents and educators.
 The session will always end with a prize (usually a stamp) and a chat with the parents.
+She works 4 days a week, delivering her services in all settings across home, schools, kinder and the clinic located in east Brunswick.
+Her services are customised to the child and family so she can work with clients across a combination of settings building a holistic team approach, from a positive based perspective.

 Renata Winkler